marijnh/Eloquent-JavaScript/11_async.md

 {{index "catch method"}}

-To explicitly handle such rejections, promises have a `catch` method, which registers a handler that is called when the promise is rejected, similar to how `then` handlers handle normal resolution.
+To explicitly handle such rejections, promises have a `catch` method, which registers a handler to be called when the promise is rejected, similar to how `then` handlers handle normal resolution.
 It also very much like `then` in that it returns a new promise, which resolves to the original promise's value if it resolves normally, and to the